 EasyCard – you’ll need to purchase one when you arrive which you’ll use all over the country, this is NT$100 / £2.45 / $3.23 USD and non-refundable.

 Metro – I spent on average NT$100 / £2.45 / $3.23 USD per day when in Taipei and Kaohsiung City using the metro all day.

-Regional Trains – Train costs in Taiwan will vary depending where you are visiting in the Country, how far it is and whether you’re getting a High Speed Train or Regular Train.
+Regional Trains – Train costs in Taiwan will vary depending on where you are visiting in the country, how far it is and whether you’re getting a High-Speed Train or Regular Train.
 Train Journeys from City to City will be between NT$500 / £12.25 / £16.20 and NT$1200 / £29.40 / £38.90.
-If you are on a budget in Taiwan try to get trains that take longer as they will be cheaper than High Speed Trains.
+If you are on a budget in Taiwan try to get trains that take longer as they will be cheaper than High-Speed Trains.

 Night Market Food – This is where you’ll eat most nights in Taiwan.
 Prices of foods will vary depending on what it is but the general prices for one item are between NT$30 / 73p / 86c and NT$120 / £2.93 / $3.88.
 Most items are in the middle at about NT$50-60.
 I usually got 3-4 things in the night market so it can make for a fairly cheap dinner in Taiwan.

 Meals – Decent meals in restaurants will be between NT$200 / £4.89 / £6.47 and NT$350.00 / £8.56 / $11.33, but the best thing about Taiwan is that like all Asian Countries there is an abundance of street food and small locals cafes where food is much cheaper (half the prices of above) where you can eat if you are on a budget when travelling Taiwan.